• As a Multichain QA Engineer, How Do You Manage Test Coverage Drift When ETH Is Stable but Polygon/BSC Keep Failing?

 @DataChainTushar

-I’m working on a multichain DeFi protocol, and recently I’ve noticed that our test coverage behaves differently on every chain.
-Ethereum runs are stable, but Polygon and BSC tests keep failing, sometimes because of gas estimation, sometimes RPC limits.
+I’m working as a blockchain QA engineer on a multichain DeFi protocol, and our test coverage has started drifting across networks.
+Ethereum runs are usually stable, but Polygon and BSC tests fail more often — sometimes because of gas estimation differences, sometimes due to RPC limits.

-It’s making our coverage reports look unreliable.
-I don’t want to duplicate test suites for each chain, but I also can’t ignore the drift.
+It makes our coverage reports look unreliable even though the tests themselves haven’t changed.
+I don’t want to maintain separate suites for every chain, but I also can’t ignore these inconsistencies.

 Replies